matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

    </a>
 </p>

-.center[Revisiting IRIS-HEP Analysis Systems in the context of distributed scaling and analysis reuse]
+.center[Revisiting .bold[IRIS-HEP Analysis Systems] in the context of distributed scaling and analysis reuse]

 ---
 # Analysis Reuse

 .large[
-* Data and analyses done at the LHC are unique physics opportunities
+* Data and analyses done at the LHC are .bold[unique scientific opportunities]
+   - They can, and only ever will be, done at one place (LHC) at one time (now!).
-* [RECAST](https://github.com/recast-hep/recast-atlas) has been implemented in ATLAS as an enabling technology
+* [RECAST](https://github.com/recast-hep/recast-atlas) .bold[reinterpretation and analysis preservation] framework (Heinrich, Feickert) has been implemented in ATLAS as an enabling technology
-* Resulting in ATLAS PUB notes extending the physics reach of original publications ]
+* Results leading to ATLAS public notes extending the physics reach of original publications ]

 .kol-1-3[